voukatas/jerry/README.md

 ## Built With

-Pure C
+C/C++

 ## Testing
-At this point I should probably add some unit tests...I know,I know TDD etc.. but for now I just benchmark it with [Apache Benchmark](https://httpd.apache.org/docs/2.4/programs/ab.html)
+At this point I should probably add more unit tests...I know,I know TDD etc..

+As a unit-testing framework I am using [Catch](https://github.com/catchorg/Catch2) by Phil Nash which is pretty straightforward and excellent!

+To run the tests use this
+'''
+cd test
+'''
+'''
+g++ -std=c++17 ../handlers.cpp ../HttpParser.cpp tests.cpp -lpthread -o tests
+'''

+For benchmarking I used [Apache Benchmark](https://httpd.apache.org/docs/2.4/programs/ab.html)

 An Example command
 ```